ilcardella/TradingBot/doc/source/modules.rst

 .. autoclass:: TradingBot
     :members:

-Interfaces
+Components
 **********

-The ``Interfaces`` module contains all those interfaces with external services used by TradingBot.
+The ``Components`` module contains the components that provides services used by TradingBot.
 The ``Broker`` class is the wrapper of all the trading services and provides the main interface for the ``strategies`` to access market data and perform trades.